-Online registration for the 2020 Spring Little League baseball season will open on November 6, 2019.
+Online registration for the 2021 Spring Little League baseball season will open on January 15, 2021.
 We hope this document will answer many of the questions you have about Del Mar Little League baseball.
 If your questions involve registration or player selection, please contact the player agent at

 Who is eligible to play baseball in the Del Mar Little League?

-For purposes of eligibility, a Player's Age is based on their age on August 31, 2020.
+For purposes of eligibility, a Player's Age is based on their age on August 31, 2021.
 For many players, that means their baseball age is a year higher than their age at registration.
-For example, while your player maybe only 8 as of March 1, 2020.
-If they turn 9 before August 31, 2020, they are Little League 9 and will be required to attend evaluations and will be assigned to one of our player (kid) pitch divisions.
+For example, while your player maybe only 9 as of March 1, 2021.
+If they turn 10 before August 31, 2021, they are Little League 10 and will be required to attend evaluations and will be assigned to one of our player (kid) pitch divisions.

 Del Mar Little League provides Youth Baseball for boys and girls between the Little League ages of 5 and 14 years.